As with other industries, artificial intelligence(AI) is poised to transform the cinema and movie industry across its entire value chain.

 Ethics and challenges of using AI to recreate deceased actors

 It’s possible to use AI and CGI to create digital clones of dead actors and integrate them into a movie set.
-Some notable actors whose clones have been recreated for different movie roles in Hollywood include Paul Walker, Carrie Fisher, and James Dean, who died in 1955 [40].
+Some notable actors whose clones have been recreated for different movie roles in Hollywood include Paul Walker, Carrie Fisher, and James Dean, who died in 195537.

 Ethical questions abound.
 For instance, who owns the image rights, voice, and character of digitally cloned actors?
 Additionally, what about overexploitation beyond the agreed frameworks, for example, creating sequels or misrepresenting their work and life?

 There’s also a real fear of actors and performers losing their jobs to the dead.
-Actor Tom Hanks reckons that his performances could go on and on even after he passes on [41].
+Actor Tom Hanks reckons that his performances could go on and on even after he passes on.
 This is especially true for voice actors who are threatened by this situation.
-Friedlander, the president and founder of the National Association of Voice Actors(US), voiced his concern, fearing that digitally resurrected voice actors could take over voice actors' job [42]
+Friedlander, the president and founder of the National Association of Voice Actors(US), voiced his concern, fearing that digitally resurrected voice actors could take over voice actors’ job.
+For instance, Mel Blanc, who voiced many Looney Tunes characters like Mickey Mouse, could easily take over jobs or deny employment to other actors in subsequent productions.

-Technical challenges, including integration and costs.
+Technical challenges, including integration and costs

 Some of the costs involved in developing AI solutions include hardware, software, labor, and infrastructure.
 Costs will arise from integrating the solution into existing workflows and licensing costs.
+There are also a myriad of technical challenges that face the development of AI software.
+These include data quality, quantity, and computation resources.

 The ability to create scripts and stories from AI has significant benefits, including increasing productivity.
 However, it cannot reproduce stories from reasoning while infusing emotions.
 It’s, therefore, imperative that AI complements human creativity rather than replaces it.

-Future Possibilities of AI in Cinema and Movie Making
+Future possibilities of AI in cinema and movie making

 The possibilities of AI in filmmaking are numerous and diverse.
-For instance, a groundbreaking AI technique, Neural Radiance Fields(NeRF), first published in 2020, is already promising advancements in virtual production [45].
+For instance, a groundbreaking AI technique, Neural Radiance Fields(NeRF), first published in 2020, is already promising advancements in virtual production39.
 It aids in the generation of detailed 3D models from 2D.
 The production crew can use the tool to create high-resolution and realistic 3D scenes.
+Companies like Nvidia have developed solutions around this research.
+The instant NeRF software uses AI and NeRF to estimate how light behaves in the real world.
+This enables artists to reconstruct 3D scenes from several images taken from different angles opening up new possibilities for photorealistic visual effects40.
+Researchers are working on using NeRF to create dynamic backgrounds and animations.
+This will help VFX artists produce evolving and interactive scenes.

 Another area of advancement is using AI in visual effects and StageCraft virtual production.
 This is being championed by Industrial Light and Magic(ILM), who developed StageCraft to help in creating virtual photorealistic digital sets.
-ILM is using NVIDIA’s AI-enabled DeepSearch, aiming to make it easier for filmmakers to develop ideal sets and lighting [46].
+ILM is using NVIDIA’s AI-enabled DeepSearch, aiming to make it easier for filmmakers to develop ideal sets and lighting41.

 There is also increasing development in AI-driven live interactive cinematic experiences.
 Combining live action and AI to create interactive content is now possible.
-Viewers can interact with fictional characters, affecting the movie's plot.
-Arias Studio is an entertainment platform that offers viewers interactive content through immersive and virtual production pipeline technology using AI [47].
+Viewers can interact with fictional characters, affecting the movie’s plot.
+Arias Studio is an entertainment platform that offers viewers interactive content through immersive and virtual production pipeline technology using AI42.

 Conclusion